rafaeldevvv/snake-game/README.md

 So I would have the classes representing the actors of the game(snake and food), the class for the state and the class to display the state.

-I also used a lot of helper functions from that chapter - well, they are, in fact, very helpful.
+I also used some helper functions from that chapter - well, they are, in fact, very helpful.

 ### State